oracle/opengrok/Webapp-configuration.md

 ## webapp parameters

+You might need to modify the web application if you don't store the configuration file in the default location (`/var/opengrok/etc/configuration.xml`).

+To configure the webapp `source.war`, look into the parameters defined in `WEB-INF/web.xml` of `source.war` (use jar or zip/unzip or your preferred zip tool to get into it - e.g. extract the `web.xml` file from `source.war` (`unzip source.war WEB-INF/web.xml`) file, edit `web.xml` and re-package the jar file (`zip -u source.war WEB-INF/web.xml`) ) file and change those `web.xml` parameters appropriately.
+These sample parameters need modifying(there are more options, refer to manual or read param comments).

 To configure the webapp `source.war`, look into the parameters defined in `web.xml` of `source.war` file and change them (see note1) appropriately.

+* **CONFIGURATION** – the absolute path to XML file containing project configuration (e.g. `/var/opengrok/etc/configuration.xml`)
+* **ConfigAddress** – port for remote updates to configuration, optional, but advised(since there is no authentication) to be set to `localhost:<some_port>` (e.g. `localhost:2424`), if you choose `some_port` below 1024 you have to have root privileges
 * **HEADER** – the fragment of HTML that will be used to display title or logo of your project
 * **SRC_ROOT** – absolute path name of the root directory of your source tree